 *Unfortunately, the Hood Punk is not available at most good retailers like BladeHQ or Amazon.
 You may find it somewhere if you Google the name, but it’s getting rare!

 The 5 ⅝ inch Hood Punk knife is made by Buck Knives, an American brand.
 Buck Knives was founded by a young blacksmith from Kansas named Hoyt Buck.
 He sought to make steel that can hold an edge longer using his own unique way of tempering.
 He made all of his knives by hand and many of them were popular in 1902 and appreciated by soldiers who fought in the Second World War.

 The Buck Hood Punk has a 5160 alloy steel blade that is uniquely heat-treated for edge retention.
 It is said to be corrosion-resistant because of its powder-coated finish.
 The blade is 5 ⅝ inches in length and very tough.
 The size is relatively ideal for most outdoor work like slicing and carving.

-- Hood Punk’s nylon sheath has a storage pouch which is multi-functional and adjustable.
+Hood Punk’s nylon sheath has a storage pouch that is multi-functional and adjustable.
 One can carry the knife either high or low on the hip.
 It’s a bit heavy, weighing at 13.1 ounces with the knife in it.
 Together, the knife and sheath do look dashing.